-Mr. Singleton has 37 years of experience in the wood products industry, all with New South Companies Inc. ("New South") (a wholly-owned subsidiary of CFP) or its predecessor companies, and has been CEO of New South since 1985.
+Mr. Singleton has 38 years of experience in the wood products industry, all with New South Companies Inc. ("New South") (a wholly-owned subsidiary of CFP) or its predecessor companies, and has been CEO of New South since 1985.
 Mr. Singleton retired as the CEO of New South in September 2009.
 He has served on the boards of numerous industry associations and committees and is past Chairman of the US Coalition for Fair Lumber Imports and the Southern Forest Products Association.
+Mr. Singleton received a BA degree from Presbyterian College, a J.D. degree from the University of South Carolina School of Law, and completed the PMD Program at Harvard Business School.
+He is currently a member of the Board of Trustees of Presbyterian College.